iruldev/golang-api-hexagonal/docs/architecture.md

 | Tracing | OpenTelemetry | Industry standard |
 | Metrics | Prometheus | Cloud-native |

-**Out of Scope v1:** gRPC, GraphQL, multi-DB, full auth/RBAC, feature flags
+**Out of Scope v1:** gRPC, GraphQL, multi-DB

+> [!NOTE]
+> **Security Headers:** For production deployments, consider adding security headers middleware (HSTS, X-Content-Type-Options, X-Frame-Options, CSP).
+These are typically configured at the reverse proxy layer (nginx, Traefik) but can be added as Go middleware if needed.

 ---